How to Use a Proxy With Axios and Node.js

 Axios is one of the most commonly used Node.js libraries for web scraping.
 It enables developers to download the contents of websites, which can later be parsed with a library like Cheerio .

-By default, Axios exposes your IP address when you connect to a website.
-This can lead to repercussions such as an IP ban.
-To avoid that, web scrapers use proxies—servers that act as middlemen between the client and the server.
-They help you hide your web scraping activities and protect your IP address.
+To avoid that, web scrapers use proxies that act as middlemen between the client and the server.
+They help you hide your scraping activities and protect your IP address.

-This article will show you how to use proxies together with Axios when scraping with Node.js.
+We’ll show you how to configure Axios with a proxy agent to ensure reliable connections when scraping with Node.js.

 How to Use Proxies in Node.js